albertlauncher/documentation/src/_docs/donation.md

 * Crypto (Transaction cost vary depending on the coin/token):

   You can also dontate coins or tokens.
 Most of them are pretty cost effective.
-If you are into crypto currencies, I guess you know how much a transaction of a dedicated coin/token costs.
+If you are into crypto currencies, I guess you know how much a transaction of a particular coin/token costs.
 Below is a list of wallets of popular coins.
 For others contact me.
 Preferably via [Telegram](https://t.me/manuelschneider).

   Coin | Deposit address [*tag*]
   --- | ---